sethbern/CSJava/published/csjava/_sources/Unit5-Writing-Methods/topic-5-3-method-return.rst.txt

   A pedometer estimates that taking 2,000 steps is the same as walking 1 mile.
   Write a method ``convertToMiles`` that takes a parameter for the number of steps and returns the equivalent miles walked.
-  Update the main method to call ``convertToMiles`` 4 times with values 500, 2000, 3000, 9000.
+  Update the main method to call ``convertToMiles`` 3 times with values 500, 2000, 3000.
-  Carefully consider what the return type should be.
+  Carefully consider the method return type.
+Watch out for integer division in the method body!
   You can assume the number of steps is an integer.

   ~~~~